Current Release

 New Features

-• For Nuitka package configuration, we now have change_class similar to change_function to replace a full class definition with something else, this can be used to modify classes to become stubs or even unusable.
+• For Nuitka Package Configuration, we now have change_class similar to change_function to replace a full class definition with something else, this can be used to modify classes to become stubs or even unusable.

 Optimization